Did Guido Fusetti draw when he was a kid? Yes.

 But there was a trait in him that clearly stood out, one which would play a big part in his future as an artist: Guido was a great observer.
 And he would continue being one from then on.

 In social gatherings, Guido is the guy who doesn’t say much, but far from being bored, he enjoys observing.
-Sitting always to one side of the room, he can see even more than the protagonists of the scene.
+Sitting always to one side of the room, he can see even more than the scene's protagonists.

 What some artists who fear proclaiming themselves artists do: become an Art Director.

 And so he started working in advertising, passed through various important agencies, developed work for great brands, won awards, studied photography, drawing, and lived happily in front of the computer screen for some years.

 Ha!
-He really thought he had tamed the beast; but art is wild, inopportune, ruthless, uncomfortable, and because of that, painfully irresistible.
+He thought he had tamed the beast, but art is wild, inopportune, ruthless, uncomfortable, and painfully irresistible.

 Guido wasn’t fully happy anymore.
 Or his happiness wasn’t in the same place where it had once been.

-He got angry, frustrated, and since he doesn’t believe in therapy, he set out on his own catharsis.
+He got angry and frustrated, and since he doesn’t believe in therapy, he set out on his own catharsis.

 Catharsis means purification, and maybe Guido needed to reencounter his own innocence, that kid who used to draw without questioning whether he was better than the other kids.

 And so he went back to a small notebook, using children's markers, with drawings and words that expressed emotions and complex feelings with immense ingenuity.
-That small notebook turned into many, into frames, cartons, and murals that Guido opens to the world like an intimate diary.
+That small notebook turned into many, into frames, cartons, and murals that Guido opened to the world like an intimate diary.
 That mixes photography, painting, digital art, drawing, and any other technique with which he enjoys playing.